A Story About An Asian-American Family Is An American Story — Why Are Award Shows Saying Otherwise?

 Let us not forget that Inglorious Basterds was mostly not in English and was not classified the same way. https://t.co/HjMktWUV8F— Franklin Leonard (@franklinleonard) December 23, 2020

 In 2006, Alexander Iñárritu’s Babel, also featuring Pitt along with Cate Blanchett and Gael Garcia Bernal, won the Golden Globe for Best Motion Picture Drama.
-The film’s action and dialogue spread across the United States, Mexico, Morocco and Japan, Perhaps the reason is just that the HFPA can’t really make a case for a movie starring A-list movie stars like Pitt and Blanchett to compete in any other category.
+The film’s action and dialogue spread across the United States, Mexico, Morocco and Japan, Perhaps the reason is just that studios and the HFPA can’t really make a case for a movie starring A-list movie stars like Pitt and Blanchett to compete in any other category.
 (Although Minari is produced by Pitt’s company, Plan B.) But then what does that say about which actors we consider important?

-The rules of the HFPA state that “The ‘country of origin(s)’ of a foreign language motion picture is(are) the country(ies) of its production entity(ies).”
-If Minari is produced by an American company, by their own reasoning that makes it an American film.
-A second criteria states that “Foreign language motion pictures must be at least 51% non-English,” which seems to indicate that say Germany or France can’t submit an English-language movie, not that an American movie with non-English dialogue is automatically considered foreign-language.

 The incidents at the Oscars and the Golden Globes are two sides of the same coin.
 They both equate foreign-ness with non-English speaking countries, which by default seems to assume that anyone who speaks another language isn’t a real American.

-While not exactly surprising, the HFPA’s decision is especially disappointing after Awkwafina’s historic Golden Globes win., becoming the first Asian-American to win Best Actress for her performance in The Farewell, not to mention Parasite’s incredible Best Picture win at the 2020 Oscars.
+While not exactly surprising, the decision around Minari is especially disappointing after Awkwafina’s historic Golden Globes win., becoming the first Asian-American to win Best Actress for her performance in The Farewell, not to mention Parasite’s incredible Best Picture win at the 2020 Oscars.
 It’s yet another step backwards at a time when our heels are already hanging off the edge of a cliff.
 This is not the energy we agreed to bring into 2021.

-Note: This post has been updated with new information.